ibartomeus/BeeIT/README.md

 BeeIT
 =====

-DO NOT USE NOW; ESTIMATES FOR FORAGING MAY BE INCORRECT; TO BE FIXED THIS WEEK;

 Tools to estimate tongue length, foraging distance and body weight form bees intertegular distances (IT).

-This is an alpha release, which means the code is functional, but may suffer changes before final publication.
-A full package is planed for next fall.
-If used, please cite Cariveau et al. In prep.

 How to use it?
 ==============